jac3km4/red4ext-rs/README.md

   - `native` - whether the function is native (affects mangling)
   - `cb` - whether the function is a callback (affects mangling)

+  *functions without a `self` receiver generate calls to static methods*

   Example:

     ```rs